PhilippeMarcMeyer/simpleTable/README.md

 Work in progress !

+03/28/2017 : Added return false to my onclick events in the modal
+             Make your own validation test for the modal with modalValidation() placeholder and maxlength support in the modal

+03/26/2017 : Added checkbox support in the modal with header cb_list attribute

 03/26/2017 : Added checkbox support in the modal with header cb_list attribute

 03/25/2017 : Added drop down in the modal header list attribute